 - Variable annual payments based on revenue generated from the operation of the XRL, net of fixed annual payments and any amounts under the revenue-related arrangements as set out in note 2, are recognised when earned during the Concession Period (XRL); and - The fixed annual payments to MTRCL (see note 2) are executory in nature and are accrued on a straight-line basis over the Concession Period (XRL).
 The payment pattern of these payments, as set out in the SSCA (XRL), gives rise to a financing component.
 The fixed annual payments are therefore measured at the present value of the amount payable.
-The related interest component is accrued separately under the effective interest method (see note 3(y)(ii)).
+The related interest component is accrued separately under the effective interest method (see note 3(x)(ii)).

-Supplemental Service Concession for the TML
+Supplemental Service Concessions for the SCL

-- Variable annual payments based on revenue generated from the operation of the TML1 and then the TML as integrated into the Corporation's rail network, net of fixed annual payments as set out in note 2, are recognised when earned during the Concession Period (TML1) and then the Concession Period (TML); and - Similar to the XRL, the fixed annual payments to MTRCL (see note 2) are executory in nature and are accrued on a straight-line basis over the Concession Period (TML1) or the Concession Period (TML), where applicable.
-The payment pattern of these payments, as set out in the SSCA (TML1) and SSCA (TML), gives rise to a financing component.
+- Variable annual payments based on revenue generated from the operations of the TML and then the entire SCL as integrated into the Corporation's rail network, net of fixed annual payments as set out in note 2, are recognised when earned during the Concession Period (TML) and then the Concession Period (SCL); - Similar to the XRL, the fixed annual payments to MTRCL (see note 2) are executory in nature and are accrued on a straight-line basis over the Concession Period (TML) or the Concession Period (SCL), where applicable.
+The payment pattern of these payments, as set out in the SSCA (TML) and SSCA (SCL), gives rise to a financing component.
 The fixed annual payments are therefore measured at the present value of the amount payable where the effect of discounting is material.
-The related interest component is accrued separately under the effective interest method (see note 3(y)(ii)). - ACP funded by MTRCL is recognised as deferred income and amortised over the shorter of its useful life and the remaining Concession Period.
+The related interest component is accrued separately under the effective interest method (see note 3(x)(ii)); and - ACP funded by MTRCL is recognised as deferred income and amortised over the shorter of its useful life and the remaining Concession Period.